stat6863-s18/course-reflections-wiki/week-02-reflections/ttruong59-stat6863.md

-[Course Textbook Chapter 9, Problem 4]
-- Question (ttruong59-stat6863): Is it necessary to enclose the assigned value in quotation marks when creating a macro variable?
-- Answer (ttruong59-stat6863): No. There’s no need to enclose the value in quotation marks.
-If we do, the quotation marks will be stored as part of the value exactly as it is assigned.

 [Course Textbook Chapter 9, Problem 7]
 - Question (ttruong59-stat6863): To manipulate character strings, which macro character functions enable users to perform character manipulations and/or change the value of a macro variable value?
 - Answer (ttruong59-stat6863): Macro character functions like %UPCASE and %SUBSTR allow users to perform character manipulations on macro variable values.
 For instance, %UPCASE function allow users to change the value of a macro variable from lowercase to uppercase before submitting the value in a SAS program while %SUBSTR enables users to extract part of a character string from the value of a macro variable.